atmoscloud/yangtian/_projects/3_project.md

   </div>
 </div>

 Based on GoAmazon observations, we identified a "double-pulse" phenomenon of afternoon precipitation, and investigated the underlying mechanism.
-The first round of precipitation occurs around 1300 LST and the second one occurs two hours later. {% cite tian2022doublepulse %}
+The first round of precipitation occurs around 1300 LST and the second one occurs two hours later. {% cite tian2020diurnal %},{% cite tian2022doublepulse %}

 <div class="row justify-content-center my-3">
   <div class="col-md-9 text-center">